-- 1. Are the values of the input variables used for the Fixed Region Regression Equation within the limits prescribed?
+- 1. Are the values of the input variables used for the Fixed Region Regression Equations within the limits prescribed?
 Do the study watershed conditions lie within the bounds of the data from which the regional regression was derived?
 If the answer to either of these equations is no, then the regional equation results may not be valid. - 2.
-If part of the study watershed lies within different regions, has the proportional regional equation been computed using the recommended USGS procedures?
+If part of the study watershed lies within different regions, has the proportional regional equation been computed using procedures that account for the drainage area in each region?